nulloa/asgForecast/README.md

 # asgForecast
-This conducts the Importance Sampling Forecasting technique using the Assymetrical Gaussian distribution.
+This package runs the Importance Sampling Forecasting technique in [Flexible Modeling of Epidemics with an Empirical Bayes Framework](http://www.stat.cmu.edu/~ryantibs/papers/empbayes.pdf) using the Assymetrical Gaussian distribution.